AlexanderJKeen/pythonChessGame/README.md

     much better approach and it is deffinantly something I would consider in future., I will disscuss this in more detail below.

-### Analysis and decomposition of the overall problem into key ‘epic’ style tasks
+### D. Analysis and decomposition of the overall problem into key ‘epic’ style tasks

     I used the website Trello to plan the user stories out.
 I didn't plan an epic story within the Trello board as I was working on this as a solo project and overlooked this detail.
 Reflecting on